virppa/certII-robot/README.md

 - Makes a .ZIP file from the prepared PDFs.
 - Is part of the level II certification

+## Note that the vault secret file is included by design!

 ## Learning materials

 - https://robocorp.com/docs/courses/build-a-robot